danthegoodman1/IceDBSegment/README.md

 # IceDBWorker

 IceDB Insert and Merge worker for segment to write directly to it.
+Supports multiple tables via the URL path (see [req.http](req.http)).

 Uses a custom merge query for deduplication on the `messageId` field.